napnap75/rpi-docker-backup/README.md

 # Examples
-## Backup a directory to a local repo (docker run on a single host)
+## Backup a directory, a volume or a database to a local repo (docker run on a single host)
-1. Run a Transmission container and tell the backup script to backup its home directory : `docker run -v /home/transmission:/home -v /home/media:/media --label "napnap75.backup.dirs=/home/transmission" napnap75/rpi-transmission:latest`
-2. Run the backup script container : `docker run -v /home/backup:/restic_repo -e "RESTIC_REPOSITORY=/restic_repo" -v /home/backup/password:/restic_pass -e "RESTIC_PASSWORD=/restic_pass" -v /var/run/docker.sock:/var/run/docker.sock:ro -v /:/root_fs:ro napnap75/rpi-docker-backup:latest`
+1. Run the backup script container : `docker run -v /home/backup:/restic_repo -e "RESTIC_REPOSITORY=/restic_repo" -v /home/backup/password:/restic_pass -e "RESTIC_PASSWORD=/restic_pass" -v /var/run/docker.sock:/var/run/docker.sock:ro -v /:/root_fs:ro napnap75/rpi-docker-backup:latest`

-## Backup a MariaDBdatabase to a local repo (docker run on a single host)
-1. Run a MariaDB container and tell the backup script to backup the mysql database : `docker run --name mariadb -e "MYSQL_ROOT_PASSWORD=my-secret-pw" --label "napnap75.backup.database=mysql" -d mariadb`
+2. Run a Transmission container and tell the backup script to backup its home directory : `docker run -v /home/transmission:/home -v /home/media:/media --label "napnap75.backup.dirs=/home/transmission" napnap75/rpi-transmission:latest`
+3. Same with a volume : `docker run -v transmission_home:/home -v /home/media:/media --label "napnap75.backup.volumes=transmission_home" napnap75/rpi-transmission:latest`
-2. Run the backup script container and make sure it has access to the database : `docker run -v /home/backup:/restic_repo -e "RESTIC_REPOSITORY=/restic_repo" -v /home/backup/password:/restic_pass -e "RESTIC_PASSWORD=/restic_pass" -v /var/run/docker.sock:/var/run/docker.sock:ro -v /:/root_fs:ro --link mariadb napnap75/rpi-docker-backup:latest`
+4. Run a MariaDB container and tell the backup script to backup the mysql database : `docker run -e "MYSQL_ROOT_PASSWORD=my-secret-pw" --label "napnap75.backup.databases=mysql" -d mariadb`

 ## Backup a volume to a sftp repo (docker stack on a swarm)
 This stack file will run one backup instance on each node of the swarm and backup the configuration volume of the portainer container.